PlayerUtils/AdvancedAutoclicker/README.md

 ### After it, open it in a code editor (make sure you have python, python comes with a dedicated code editor called IDLE so you can use that)
 ### Once you are in your code editor, if you are using IDLE then you should see a run button, click it and you are good to go
 ### For other code editors please search how to execute python files.

+### (Please note you will need to do 'pip install pyautogui' 'pip install keyboard' in your powershell after you have installed python)